-Death Toll From Shootings In West Texas Rises To 8
+7 Killed In Shootings In West Texas

 Police say the gunman, described as a man in his mid-30s, fled police and then stole a postal truck and began firing indiscriminately at people along the highway and streets around Midland and Odessa.

-Three law enforcement officers were wounded in the attack.
+Three law enforcement officers were wounded in the attack, and Turner said all three are in "stable"condition and still hospitalized.

+"Our law enforcement are in as good condition as can be expected.
+Physical injuries are there, but there are also emotional injuries.
+And so, we'll have to watch them close," Turner said.

 Police shot and killed the shooter outside of a movie theater in the Odessa area.
 The gunman's motive has not been revealed.

+The communities jolted by the massacre are in need of support right now, according to the Odessa mayor.

+"In West Texas, we're known for being strong and independent," Turner said.
+"It's time for us to come together and love on those who need are love that have lost friends and family."